telerik-boneyard/platform-friends-hybrid/README.md

 ### (Optional) Google Client ID

-To demonstrate social login, we've pre-initialized the sample to use a Google Client ID owned by Telerik.
+To demonstrate social login, we've preinitialized the sample to use a Google Client ID owned by Telerik.
 However, you still need to enable Google integration in the Telerik Platform portal:

 1. Go to your app.
 2. Click the Backend Services project that you are using.